adriangershfeld/react-ecommerce-advanced/README.md

-# React E-Commerce WebApp

-**THIS IS A WORK IN PROGRESS**
-It is currently functional, but products and admin panel have not been implemented.
-Also it looks terrible.

-Documentation is also WIP

----

 ## Overview

 A React + Firebase eCommerce web app developed as the final project for the **Front-End Specialization** at Coding Temple.